All posts

 Testing Display Modes

-You can toggle between all three display modes in the sunpeak inspector without deploying to ChatGPT or using a paid account.
-Run pnpm dev and use the display mode dropdown in the inspector sidebar.
+You can toggle display modes in the sunpeak inspector without deploying to ChatGPT or using a paid account.
+Run your project locally, switch the display mode in the inspector sidebar, and verify the same resource in each host, theme, and viewport.

 import { test, expect } from 'sunpeak/test';